DanielNoord/pydocstringformatter/README.md

   -w, --write           Write the changes to file instead of printing the diffs to stdout.
   --quiet               Do not print any logging or status messages to stdout.
   -v, --version         Show version number and exit.
+  --max-line-length     The maximum docstring line length.
+Default set to 88.

 configuration:
   --exclude EXCLUDE     A comma separated list of glob patterns of file path names not to be formatted.